silverwolfg11/PatchStrap/README.md

 Well, let's say you have some patches that you rather not apply.
 There are two ways to go about this.
 You can either apply only the ones you want, or you can unapply the ones you don't want.

-For the first method, run `./patch clean` which will get the latest project from the repo.
+For the first method, run `./patch reset` which will reset the project to the stored upstream commit.
 Then to apply certain patches, run `./patch t [patch number]`.
 Patch number can be like 2, or 002.
 Representative of the patch number you want to apply.

 For the second method, run `./patch fa` to apply your changes with any changes from upstream.
 Then to unapply certain patches, just